Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Simulations in a richer economic model

 As another comparison, we show the income in retirement of a pooled annuity fund.
-In this scheme, the fund invests at 100\% in the risky asset until 55, tapering down to 33\% at 65.
+In this scheme, the fund invests at 100\% in the risky asset until age 55, tapering down to 33\% at age 65.
 Each year in retirement, the assets of anyone who dies are shared with the survivors.
-To compute the consumption rate, suppose that the expected return on assets in a given year is $r$.
-Compute the cost, $C$, of an annuity which pays one unit ever year using the mortality distribution used in the simulation and the discount rate $r$.
-The pension paid out in the pooled annuity fund is equal to the value of the assets in the fund divided by $C$.
-As Figure \ref{fig:generation60} shows, this scheme results in an approximately constant real-terms income in retirement, but is able to offer a slightly better income than an annuity.
+To compute the consumption rate, suppose that the expected return on assets in a given year is $R$.
+Compute the cost of a level single-life annuity which pays one unit at the start of each year using the mortality distribution used in the simulation and the discount rate $R$.
+The pension paid out from the pooled annuity fund is equal to the value of the assets in the fund divided by the life annuity cost.
+As Figure \ref{fig:generation60} shows, this scheme results in an approximately constant real terms income in retirement, but is able to offer a slightly better income than a DC-plus-annuity scheme.
 The pooled annuity fund benefits from lower costs (as there is no need to charge for systematic longevity risk) and higher returns (as there is some investment in the risky asset), but this does result in some annual fluctuations in pension income.
-The pooled annuity fund and the DC fund with annuitisation, show lower median outcomes than the single- and multi-employer schemes, but do have less risk later in retirement.
+The pooled annuity fund and the DC fund with annuitisation both show lower median outcomes than the flat- and dynamic-accrual schemes, but do have less risk later in retirement.

+Let $\zeta^\xi_t$ denote the replacement ratio of the pension received by individuals of type $\xi$ at time $t$.
+We define the lifetime-mean replacement ratio for individuals of type $\xi$ as

+The first factor scales the value according to the number of years for which a generation has contributed in order to facilitate comparison between generations.

+A plot of the median lifetime-mean replacement ratio for each generation is given in Figure \ref{fig:medianLifetimeMeans}, together with a plot of the mean lifetime-mean replacement ratio.
+Assuming that investors are risk-averse, the median lifetime-mean replacement ratio seems a better measure of the quality of a pension.